Dock Party

 • Silky-smooth, controllable track progress bar along the edge of the Dock

-• Amplitude, Tone, and Fourier visualizers in the Dock
+• Amplitude, Pitch, and Waveform visualizers in the Dock

 • Track progress visualizer in the Dock

-• Dock tint: Choose from a variety of colors and gradients or cycle through colors continuously
+• Dock color styles: Choose from a variety of colors, gradients, and animations

 • Runs in the background as a status item in the menu bar with no icon taking up space in the Dock